For Monroe County Youth Hockey Coaches & Volunteers

 • Complete the online age-specific module(s) for the age level of play you are coaching.
 (Cost is $10 per module) (The online modules are available from September 1 to December 31.)

-• Must attend the required clinic and complete the necessary online age-specific module(s) by December 31 of the current playing season to continue coaching on January 1.
+• Must attend the required clinic and complete the necessary online age-specific modules prior to being allowed to participate in USA hockey activites.

 As background, the SafeSport Training is part of the SafeSport Program and is intended to heighten awareness of those that are in supervisory positions over youth participants.
 We recognize that adding additional educational requirements increases the burden on our coaches and other volunteers, but as the primary and most direct leaders and supervisors of our youth teams, it is critical that they are trained in ways that can help prevent abuse within our programs.
 Additionally, providing a safe environment for your participants helps recruit and retain players, and enhances your program in the eyes of parents.